Dave Foggin

 Dave Foggin is an American politician serving as a member of the West Virginia House of Delegates from the 14th district.
 Elected on November 8, 2022, he assumed office on December 1, 2022.

 Biography

 Foggin was born in Parkersburg, West Virginia.
-He has a B.S. in chemical engineering, a M.A. in secondary education and EMT training.In 2019 he was suspended from his job as a Highschool teacher for posting an angry anti-gay rant on Facebook.
+He has a B.S. in chemical engineering, a M.A. in secondary education and EMT training.
+In 2019 he was suspended from his job as a Highschool teacher for posting an angry anti-gay rant on Facebook.

 Legislative History

 Cosponsor of West Virginia House Bill 2545 that was introduced on February 18, 2025 and would authorize corporal punishment in public schools.

+In February 2026, Foggin voted against House Bill 4725 which criminalizes sexual contact with animals.